This recipe is so delicious, it will knock your socks off. Plus its so sweet, you won't believe it was made without sugar.

 - Lemon juice.
 It keeps your apples tart, adds a bit of acid in case you want to can for later, and keeps your apples from turning brown from oxidation.

-- Slow cooker.
-Set it and forget it folks.
-If you cut your apples thin, all you’ll need to do is give it a stir when its done and you’ll have perfect applesauce.
+- All you'll need to do is give it a stir when its done and you'll have perfect applesauce.
 BAM!

 Vanilla Bean Honeycrisp Applesauce